Please see below full details about the BHBIA Board, what's involved, detailed description of the role.

 A request for nominations for Board vacancies is sent to all members before the end of December each year.
 Nominations close on 31st January and new Board members are announced at the AGM, which takes place at the BHBIA Annual Conference.

-In the event that more nominations are received than the number of vacancies available, there is a ballot (for either the Industry or the Agency Divisions of the Board, or both, as applicable), following which the candidates with the most votes are elected.
+In the event that more nominations are received than the number of vacancies available, there is a ballot (for the Industry and/or Agency and Consultancy Divisions, as applicable), following which the candidates with the most votes are elected.

 Candidates are elected by members of their own division, i.e. pharma companies vote for the pharma person they would most like to represent them, and agencies vote for the agency person.
 Each organisation has one vote.